benmvp/slides/2017/oscon/react-properly.md

 - These are guidelines and rules that **we** at Eventbrite have adopted
 - They are not hard fast rules
 - But if you're looking coding best practices this may be a great place to start
-- Many devs don't like to be told how to code, but having a solid baseline to start is great
+- Many devs don't like to be told how to code
+- But many do like some guidelines/direction
+- Helps you feel comfortable that you're not shooting yourself in the foot for later

 /////